funmusicplace/mirlo/docs/technical_designs/2024-12-scalable-audio-storage.md

 2) Data migration.
    1) Switch from a Minio client to an S3-compatible client.
 For JS, this is `@aws-sdk/client-s3`.
    2) Add dual writes.
-      a) Write to both Render Minio instance and Backblaze.
+      1) Write to both Render Minio instance and Backblaze.
    3) Migrate data to Backblaze.
    4) Change reads to Backblaze.
    5) Clean up old paths. (writing to Render Minio instance).